info

 French art of the 20th century, archaeological finds from different eras or an interactive journey into the world of Rhine Romanticism: the museums in Koblenz are as diverse as the city itself.

-The State Museum
+The National Museum

 The Koblenz Sparkling Wine Museum